bharwood-data/MSADS/IST 659/ReadMe.md

 ## Contents

 This folder contains my final project for IST 659.
+This project builds a basic inventory management system for an automotive dealership.

 The SQL code, write-up, and Access front end are included.

 ## Needed Tools